 Without a single soul around for miles, I felt a great sense of liberation (that and being secretly proud that I hadn’t got hopelessly lost).

 After setting up camp I cooked a simple meal of rice (from Mont-bell) and chicken curry (from Muji) using my Stanley cook set followed by a hot chocolate.

 Furukonba campsite → Tabayama village

-Being a novice camper I had completely underestimated how cold it would get and so spent a sleepless night cursing myself while shivering in my tent and trying to distract myself listening to podcasts.
-I got up with the first light at 5.30am and after a breakfast of cold cereal packed up.
+Being a novice camper I had completely underestimated how cold it would get and so spent a sleepless night cursing myself while shivering in my tent and trying to distract myself by listening to podcasts.
+I got up with the first light at 5.30 am and after a breakfast of cold cereal packed up.